Proclamation of accession of Charles III: Papua New Guinea

 The proclamation in Papua New Guinea took place at National Parliament House in Port Moresby, on 13 September and was officiated by Governor-General Bob Dadae.
 The ceremony was attended by Prime Minister James Marape, Deputy Prime Minister John Rosso, Speaker of the National Parliament Job Pomat and other officials.
 It also included a 96-gun salute and a moment of silence in honour of the Queen.

 Text of proclamation

 Governor-General Bob Dadae read out the proclamation at the ceremony.

 Saint Vincent and the Grenadines

-Saint Vincent and the Grenadines issued the proclamation in relation to King Charles III under the hand of the deputy of the Governor-General Susan Dougan.
+Saint Vincent and the Grenadines issued the proclamation in relation to King Charles III under the hand of the deputy of Governor-General Susan Dougan.